Opera Memphis Artists-in-Residence and the University of Memphis Artist Diploma

 representatives of the University of Memphis Opera Division and Voice Area, and Opera

 Memphis as well as acceptance by the University of Memphis Graduate School.
-Audition
+Applicants

-Audition requirements for the screening are: four arias and two art songs of contrasting
+Screening audition requirements are: four arias and two art songs of contrasting styles

-styles and languages.
-A combination of video and audio recordings may be uploaded
+and languages.
+A combination of video and audio recordings may be uploaded to your

 Live audition requirements are: four arias and two art songs of contrasting styles